diya-hazra/AI-Driven-Scientific-Hypothesis-Generator/README.md

-# AI-Driven Scientific Hypothesis Generator
+# AI-Driven Scientific Hypothesis Generator and Statistical Validation (CLI Version)

 This project generates research hypotheses from scientific abstracts using NLP models like BART and evaluates them with cosine similarity.